fratambot/name-clf/README.md

-# nam-nat-CNN-clf
+# name classifier
-A name-nationality classifier using 1D CNN
+A country and gender classifier based on first name